Salaries in Denmark – How Much Money Can You Earn?

 Steen Andersen

 This article provides an overview of salaries in Denmark.
-For you as an expatriate it can be relevant to get an impression of the salary levels to expect in Denmark compared to that of other countries around the world.
-So firstly the results from studies comparing salary levels in different countries are explored.
-In this comparison, the average level of salaries in Denmark is quite high – before as well as after tax.
+For you as an expatriate, it can be relevant to get an impression of the salary levels to expect in Denmark compared to those of other countries around the world.
+In this comparison, the average level of salaries in Denmark is quite high, before as well as after tax.

 Salaries in Denmark compared globally.